 - Let him take some control in the home too, so that he begins to see your prospective more, that way he will feel empowered to talk to you about how to make the relationship stronger, on your terms and importantly, in a language that you can resonate with, without feeling defensive.

 Men who have a strong, stable persona, perhaps they are riding a career high, can often find that the home is where they are most submissive to their female partners.
 Partly, this is a sign of appreciation for the work being done in the home whilst they are away.
-But, it is also a sign that once they arrive home, they no longer need to hold up the masculine stereotypes often assigned to them in their public life- they want to leave their baggage at the door, let them.
+But, it is also a sign that once they arrive home, they no longer need to hold up the masculine stereotypes often assigned to them in their public life.
+They want to leave their baggage at the door.
+If this is the case let them.
 So, as part of their gift exchange with their partner, they choose to allow women to get what they want.
-And so being fully aware of the use of sex as a currency in their relationship.
+Therefore, being fully aware of the use of sex as a currency in their relationship.

-Masculinity has been linked to emotionless men, an archetype of the male partner in heterosexual relationship.
-But, perceived emotionless men lock up their feelings, and have outbursts, which brings instability in the home, a contrast to the mission of stay-at-home partners.
-Talking about possible resolutions to underlying problems you are beginning to see, is the best way of tackling long term problems and bringing about change before it’s seismic.
+Masculinity has been linked to emotionless men.
+But, perceived emotionless men lock up their feelings, and have outbursts.
+In turn, this brings instability in the home, a contrast to the mission of stay-at-home partners.
+Talking about possible resolutions to underlying problems you are beginning to see, is the best way of tackling long-term problems and bringing about change before it’s seismic.

-Overall being the sex giver in this situation leaves you in a dangerous position, whereby you are using sex to ultimately control your partner and in being “selfless” you are reducing your own self-worth.
+Overall being the sex giver in this situation leaves you in a dangerous position.
+Whereby you are using sex as a currency to ultimately control your partner and in being “selfless” you are reducing your own self-worth.

 For the sex taker, simply bringing it up in a heated discussion will always lead to unpredictable ends.
 Worse, one of you will get bored of the never-ending, no amicable resolution arguments and leave.
 In the long term, if you do stay together, the results will mean you teach your children how not to be happy in the home, we should be breeding a new generation of lovers not sex users.